monsoonmaelstrom/book2/book2.md

 I nod.

-“But fair warning in any case, if you killed one of his people he’s probably going to stop treating you like a puzzle and start treating you like an enemy, regardless of whether he finds the body or not.”
+“But fair warning in any case, if you killed one of his people he’s probably going to stop treating you like a puzzle and start treating you like a threat, regardless of whether he finds the body or not.”

 I shrug.
 “We were bound to get there anyway.”